Premier League loses another game to a COVID outbreak

-LONDON (AP) — The Premier League lost another match to a COVID-19 outbreak in a squad when Aston Villa’s home game against Burnley was postponed around two hours before kickoff on Saturday.
+The English Premier League lost another match to a COVID-19 outbreak in a squad when Aston Villa’s home game against Burnley was postponed around two hours before kickoff on Saturday.

 Villa said it did not have enough players to field a team following more positive tests in its squad that were reported early Saturday.
 The league approved Villa’s request to postpone the match “based on the number of COVID-19 cases, injuries and illness.”